Human Resources Policies

 The University may require that a request for a reasonable accommodation be supported by documentation.
 If required, the employee will be provided with a Request for Documentation of Physical / Mental Health Condition or Disability form.
 The employee may also be provided with information that identifies the essential functions of the position.
 The employee has the responsibility to submit this form and information to the health care provider.
 The employee also has the responsibility to ensure that the health care provider completes and returns the form to the University.

-If an employee is dissatisfied with the decision reached by the ADA Coordinator, the employee may appeal to the Vice Provost for Affirmative Action (814-863-0471).
+If an employee is dissatisfied with the decision reached by the ADA Coordinator, the employee may appeal to the Associate Vice President for Affirmative Action (814-863-0471).

 HR01 - Fair Employment Practices